in2code-de/powermail/Documentation/ForAdministrators/BestPractice/PreventDuplicates.md

 Beside the usability stuff, it must be possible to use some magic to prevent duplicates.
 You could use validation.unique settings in powermail TypoScript to prevent duplicated emails.
-If a form would have a hidden field, that is filled automatically on form-load with a timestamp (or even better with a random value), a validation rule should check on submit if this value is unique otherwise show a message (see TypoScript example below how to enable it).
+If a form had a hidden field, that is filled automatically on form-load with a timestamp (or even better with a random value), a validation rule should check on submit if this value is unique otherwise show a message (see TypoScript example below how to enable it).